50North4West/MSFS-G36-Improvement-Mod/README.md

 2: Download and unzip the folder ‘bonanza-g36-improvement-project’ in to your MSFS Community folder

-3: The Bonanza G36 Improvement Project is now listed as it's own aircraft in the menu rather than overwriting the default aircraft (please see livery note)
+PLEASE NOTE - The Bonanza G36 Improvement Project is now listed as it's own aircraft in the menu rather than overwriting the default aircraft (please see livery note)

-PLEASE NOTE - WE HAVE REMOVED THE 'Z' FROM THE FOLDER NAME, ENSURE YOU REMOVE THE OLD VERSION PRIOR TO USING THIS ONE!!
+WE HAVE REMOVED THE 'Z' FROM THE FOLDER NAME, ENSURE YOU REMOVE THE OLD VERSION PRIOR TO USING THIS ONE!!

 ## Current version: 0.6.7